 Food waste is a critical global problem.
 One-third of our food goes uneaten across the globe.
 This creates a heavy environmental and financial burden.
 Worldwide, wasted food can add billions of tons of greenhouse gas (GHG) emissions to the atmosphere.
-In the U.S alone, more than 52 million tons of food are displaced each year, carrying a price tag of well over $200 billion.
+In the U.S. alone, more than 52 million tons of food are displaced each year, carrying a price tag of well more than $200 billion.

 When possible, prevention of food waste is the best solution for the environment.
-Two years ago, the USDA and EPA launched the first “food waste reduction goals” for the U.S., with the intent of reducing food waste by 50% by 2030.
-After prevention, redistribution of food—for example through donation of unconsumed food to food banks—also helps reduce the amount of food going to waste.
+Two years ago, the United States Department of Agriculture and the Environmental Protection Agency launched the first “food waste reduction goals” for the U.S., with the intent of reducing food waste by 50 percent by 2030.
+After prevention, redistribution of food—for example, through donation of unconsumed food to food banks—also helps reduce the amount of food going to waste.

-In addition to reducing consumption and donating unconsumed food, Waste Management is focused on finding food wastesolutions – whether that’s through composting or, if in the right area, sending it to one of its CORe® processing facilities.
+In addition to reducing consumption and donating unconsumed food, WM is focused on finding food waste solutions—whether that’s through composting or, if in the right area, sending it to one of its CORe® processing facilities.

-A new video from the Waste Management Organics team offers an insightful look at this useful tool in WM’s arsenal against food waste:
+A new video from the WM organics team offers an insightful look at this useful tool in WM’s arsenal against food waste:

 CORe® offers a unique solution to the problem of food waste by utilizing existing wastewater treatment facilities.
 And the benefits of CORe® are particularly significant in urban areas, where food waste volumes are high.